sam159/WebPasswd/Readme.md

 Encryption
 ----------

-The encryption is done via [mcrypt][2] using the Rijndael 256 algorithm (otherwise known as AES) using the CBC mode (Chain block cypher)
+The encryption is done via [mcrypt][2] using the Rijndael 256 algorithm (otherwise known as AES) using the CBC mode (cipher-block chaining).

 The encryption key is derived from your password and a once use IV using the [PBKDF2][1] algorithm.
 A MAC via [HMAC][3]/SHA-256 is also used to verify the content on decryption.